 The Action on Additives campaign has found suspect artificial colourings in an enormous range of products, not just in sweets, showing that care is needed if these unnecessary and potentially harmful food additives are to be avoided.

 The Action on Additives website is coordinated by The Food Commission, a not-for-profit organisation which campaigns for healthier, safer food in the UK.
-Visit the website at for lots more information on food and health.
+Visit the website for lots more information on food and health, including mental health and problem gambling by the excessive use of bet sites online.

 The Food Magazine is a quarterly magazine produced by The Food Commission.
 The magazine is essential reading for anyone who cares about what they, or their children, eat.